The tradition in ancient Sumer

 The names of the principal gods of Akkad and Sumer, c.3000 BC.

-Over time the concept of a transcendent Creator in Mesopotamia disintegrated, with different parts of the creation being allocated to a multitude of gods.
+Early in the 3rd millennium the Mesopotamians began to dismember the one transcendent Creator, allocating different parts of the creation to a multitude of gods.
 In its prologue, Atrahasis mythologises the process by characterising the universe as an inheritance for which they cast lots.
 The god of heaven, called Anu as if this were a proper name, was given the highest part, Ea was allocated the subterranean earth and the watery Apsu (the great deep), Ellil, now also treated as a proper name, took charge of the subaerial world between heaven and the Apsu, his name being also treated as a proper name.
 In the person of Ellil, God lived at the same level as man in a world from which he was no longer estranged, in the holy city of Nippur.

 All three took on the nature of carnal human beings.
 In an effort to bring order to their genealogical relationships, and since there were no older gods, Anu was made the father of Ellil and Ea by Ki, or Earth, sister of heaven.
 The progeny of Anu and Ki were then called Anunnaki.
 Like their parents, they united with each other to produce sons and daughters, who in turn begot more deities.
 The deities functioned as proprietors and guardians of Mesopotamia’s now competing cities, patrons of the powers and attributes that gave civilisation its lustre.
 As the human population grew, so did the divine population, until by the mid third millennium the pantheon, according to one list, totalled around five hundred, a huge number, even if some names referred to the same deity.
 By the end of the second millennium there were around two thousand.